dataproctech/lab-1-basic-class-structure-in-c-and-java-DeathFuel/README.md

   2. Co się stanie, jeśli zmienisz specyfikator dostępu atrybutów na public?
 Spróbuj to zrobić i zaobserwuj zmiany.
   3. Czy możesz utworzyć wiele obiektów klasy Car?
 Jeśli tak, jak każdy obiekt przechowuje swoje własne atrybuty?

+Answers:

+1. Without access specifiers, it's possible to unintentionally modify an attribute that should never have been externally modified, creating hard-to-debug issues and increasing maintenance costs.
+2. Making attributes public allowed me to modify the attributes without the compiler complaining.
+3. It is possible to create multiple objects.
+Each has its own chunk of allocated memory and stores its attributes there.